-The Merriam-Webster Dictionary defines "worry" as: "mental distress or agitation resulting from concern, usually for something impending or anticipated."
-It seems that anticipating problems, real or imagined, brings trouble and anxiety to most folks' minds.
+Webster defines "worry" as "mental distress or agitation resulting from concern, usually for something impending or anticipated."
+It seems that anticipation of problems, real or imagined, is the source of anxiety and troubled minds for most folks.

-What does your Bible say about worry?
-Its most famous instruction is found in these words of Jesus Christ: "Therefore do not worry, saying, 'What shall we eat?' or 'What shall we drink?' or 'What shall we wear?'
+The classic instruction is found in Matthew 6:31–34 in the words of Jesus Christ, "Therefore do not worry, saying, 'What shall we eat?' or 'What shall we drink?' or 'What shall we wear?'
 For after all these things the Gentiles seek.
 For your heavenly Father knows that you need all these things.
 But seek first the kingdom of God and His righteousness, and all these things shall be added to you.
 Therefore do not worry about tomorrow, for tomorrow will worry about its own things.
-Sufficient for the day is its own trouble" (Matthew 6:31–34).
+Sufficient for the day is its own trouble."

-Christians are not called to be apathetic; they are to have care for one another (1 Corinthians 12:25).
-And when there are serious concerns—Nightingale's 8 percent—we need to act on those concerns.
-But when we act, we should take comfort in knowing that God will see to our needs if we follow His guidance.
-As the Apostle Paul wrote, "Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus" (Philippians 4:6–7).
+Worry must have been a problem in apostolic times, since Paul gave inspired instruction on the subject in Philippians 4:6–7, "Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus."
 Paul understood that to worry is to doubt God's ability to help.

-Israel's King David also understood this when he admonished, "Fret not yourself" (Psalm 37:1, KJV).
-If you find you are prone to worry, take your cares and anxieties to God in prayer.
-In doing so, you can gain the real peace of mind that comes only from Him.
+David, King of Israel, understood these things when he admonished "Fret not yourself" in Psalm 37 (KJV).
+There are a number of things you can do if you are prone to worry, not the least of which is to take your cares, worries and anxious thoughts to God in prayer.
+In doing so, you can have real peace of mind that comes only from Him.